 Love them or not, the Everest Base Camp Trek has many bridges to cross.
 For the personal trainer it was Bridge Love.
 Probably at first sight.
 He stood in the middle of the bridges looking over the edge enjoying the wind and the rush of water underneath.
 He put on his documentary maker’s hat and strolled across them filming, making his commentary against the roar of the water underneath.
 On time he threw the camera at me and asked me to video him crossing the bridge.
 Not my idea of fun especially when he started jogging on the bridge while I was on it filming.

 Yes bridges weren’t my favourite part of the trek.
-I remember the first bridge at Chheplung, being nervous and very glad when I had crossed it.
-It does get easier though as there are quite a few and then you go and do them in reverse.
+I remember the first bridge at Chheplung, being nervous and very glad when I was on the other side.
+It does get easier as there are quite a few bridges and then you cross them again on the way back to Lukla.

-A few other points about the bridges.
-They are not all the same.
-Most of them are cable stayed steel suspension bridges usually festooned with people’s welcome or goodbye sashes they have been given.
-There is the funny boxed bridge at Thado Kosi Gaon.
+The bridges are not all the same.
+Most are cable stayed steel suspension bridges usually festooned with trekkers’ welcome or goodbye cream sashes.
+Then there is the funny boxed bridge at Thado Kosi Gaon.
 That’s the one with the umbrellas in the photo below.

 The traffic on the bridges is one way.
-You don’t want to be one the bridge if there are a whole lot of yaks or donkeys,porters carrying big loads will wait for the bridge to be clear or people will wait.
+You don’t want to be one the bridge if there are a whole lot of yaks or donkeys.
+Porters carrying big loads will wait for the bridge to be clear or people will wait.
 You take turns and common sense prevails.
-I can imagine traffic joams if the track was really busy but both times we trekked in the Khumbu it was a slow season, last year because of the earthquake.
+I can imagine traffic jams if the track was really busy but both times we trekked in the Khumbu it was a slow season, in 2015 because of the earthquake.
 If it is not busy then sometimes people will pass in opposite ways together.